ZachSham/FlowOS/README.md

 ## What It Does

 - **Lives in your menu bar**: Click the FlowOS icon for instant access — start tracking, drop into a focus mode, or toggle the mic.
 Same controls also live in the floating renderer window if you'd rather click around.
+- **Global hotkey + recording glow**: Hit **⌘⇧K** anywhere on macOS to toggle the mic.
+While you're recording, the floating control window auto-pops next to the menu-bar icon and glows red (red ring + soft red shadow + animated red dot) so you always know FlowOS is listening.
+Hit it again to send the command.
-- **Voice commands**: Hold the mic, speak something like *"open five tabs to help me learn dynamic programming"* or *"bring back Slack on the iPad"* — Whisper transcribes it, the agent plans the moves, the windows tile.
+- **Voice commands**: Speak something like *"open five tabs to help me learn dynamic programming"* or *"bring back Slack on the iPad"* — Whisper transcribes it, the agent plans the moves, the windows tile.
 - **Three Flow Modes** (under the **Enter Flow State** menu):
   - **Coding Mode** — IDE (Cursor → Xcode → VS Code fallback) and a coding helper (GitHub Desktop / Codex / Terminal) split-screen on your primary display, every Chrome window pushed to your second display (or hidden if there isn't one), everything else minimized.
   - **Research Mode** — Chrome and a writing companion (Notes / Bear / Obsidian) split-screen on your primary display, an optional grounding app (Spotify / Apple Music) on the second display *only if it's already running*, distractors minimized.